Third-party written opinion

 Naoko Hase

-The Japan Research Institute, Ltd.
+The Japan Research Institute, Limited

 Commentary on the Third-Party Written Opinion